Top Tips for Preparing for Your Abdominoplasty

 Full abdominoplasty | Dr Beldholm

 An abdominoplasty treats three main areas: loose skin, muscle separation, and excess fat.
 The excess fat is treated using liposuction techniques.
-Adding VASER liposuction to the abdominoplasty surgery can enhance the results by effectively targeting and removing stubborn fat deposits.
-This advanced liposuction method uses ultrasound technology to break down fat cells, making them easier to remove while preserving surrounding tissues.
-The combination of abdominoplasty and VASER liposuction can provide improved overall results.
+Adding suction-assisted lipectomy (VASER liposuction) to the abdominoplasty surgery can boost the results by effectively targeting and removing stubborn fat deposits.
+This advanced method uses ultrasound technology to break down fat cells, making them easier to remove while preserving surrounding tissues.
+The combination of abdominoplasty and suction-assisted lipectomy (VASER liposuction) can provide the best overall results.

 Researching the Abdominoplasty Procedure